fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

 + Request (application/json)
     + Attributes (object)
         + award_id: 123 (optional, string)
-            The internal id of the award to filter on
+            The internal id of the award to filter on.
+If not included, all sub-awards are returned.
         + limit: 15 (optional, number)
-            The number of results to include per page
+            The number of results to include per page.
+Defaults to 10.
         + page: 1 (optional, number)
-            The page of results to return based on the limit
+            The page of results to return based on the limit.
+Defaults to 1.
-        + sort (required, SortObject)
+        + sort (optional, SortObject)
+            Describes how the results are sorted.
+Defaults to descending by sub-award id (`subaward_number`).

 + Response 200 (application/json)
     + Attributes